 Using the toll free telephone number, a call was placed to the main telephone number to contact the Mail Room.
-The caller claimed to be a new employee needing to know what information was required to ship packages both within the United States and abroad.
+The caller stated that they were a new employee and needed to know what information was required to ship packages both within the United States and abroad.
 It was learned that there were generally two numbers required to perform a transaction within the company; an Employee Number and a Cost Center Number.
 A call to obtain similar information from the Graphics department confirmed the importance of the numbers.